 - Arm Knitting Yarn

-Vogue Knitting Live – is a yearly knitting event in the United States in a number of regions.
+Vogue Knitting Live is a knitting event in the United States.

 Knitting Pattern Trends

-It’s a wealth of information due to it’s incredibly large database.
-I used their amazing search query function to gather these following statistics.
+It’s a wealth of information.
+I used their amazing search function to gather these statistics.

 Of those published in 2019: